Cennepal/netbox-cisco-discovery/README.md

 - You can find all the configurable environment options in `config.py`, they can be read from either the `.env`-file or by having the variables set on the system beforehand, for example in docker.

 # Why do I need this?
 I'm not selling crack, yet again, so how would I know?
-But do be aware that this only works on IOS devices and that I hardcoded it to use /24 subnets because at some point I couldn't be bothered to implement how to get the subnet of an IP.
+But do be aware that this only works on Cisco devices and that I hardcoded it to use /24 subnets because at some point I couldn't be bothered to implement how to get the subnet of an IP.
 (Got too burnt out to care, plus all my nets are /24, so I gave up on it.)

 # Netbox 4.x.x?
 I can confirm it works on 4.3.4.